Last updated on March 9th, 2022

 For lunch, head to Rua Vieira Portuense – a lovely pedestrian street that’s lined with excellent Portuguese restaurants and orange trees.
 After checking out a few menus, we settled for Floresta de Belem and treated ourselves to a delicious local lunch consisting of fish, potatoes, and steamed vegetables.
 We washed everything down with a bottle of white wine and paid less than €30 for both of us!

 We wrapped up our visit to the suburbs with a 15-minute walk up the hill to the botanical gardens of Ajuda (€2).
 This is one of Lisbon’s most tranquil and historical gardens, built in the 18th century and not frequented by too many tourists who seem to be turned off by the steep hike to its entrance.

 The gardens are divided into eight manicured sections and boast water fountains, trees from around the world, terraces, and great views.
 This is a good spot to relax before catching the #18 tram from just outside the garden’s entrance back to the city center.

 This was by far our favorite spot in Lisbon and I recommend finishing your day at this lookout to watch the sunset.
-Surprisingly, for such a cramped part of the city, making it to Santa Catarina is a treat for the eyes, with wide open spaces and panoramic views to the city lying below.
+Surprisingly, for such a cramped part of the city, making it to Santa Catarina is a treat for the eyes, with wide-open spaces and panoramic views of the city lying below.
 You can chill in the small park or grab a seat in the kiosk and enjoy the great atmosphere over a fresh glass of Sagres.